thegetty/quire-docs/content/resources/workshop.md

 ### Learning to Love CSS

 Another way to customize your Quire project is through custom CSS.
-This is a more involved process that using the `variables.scss` file, but you have both more precise and broader control of changes across your project.
+This is a more involved process than using the `variables.scss` file, but you have both more precise and broader control of changes across your project.

 **What is CSS?**

 CSS stands for “Cascading Style Sheets”.
 It is a language used to define styles and layouts for webpages written in HTML.
-While HTML describes the contents of a page, CSS controls the style and formatting of the elements on your page.
+While HTML describes the contents of a page, CSS controls the style and formatting of the elements on the page.

 **What is the benefit of using CSS**